Visit our YouTube channel for more videos.

 The Interact visual art studio – and the creation of a new worldwide e-commerce portal in 2019 at shop.interactcenter.org – is where Interact artists work across disciplines, including painting, drawing, sculpture, jewelry, fibers, and ceramics.

-- Its studio provides more than 500 new works in public exhibitions each year.
+- When the studio reopens, it will provide more than 500 new works in public exhibitions each year.

 - Interact’s Visual Arts department is made up of 74 artists and 10 staff, who are also practicing professional artists.